Skip to main content

 Most common type:

-• Resolves in 1-2 weeks without antibiotics
+• Resolves on its own in 1–2 weeks without antibiotics

 Bacterial Conjunctivitis

-• Often "glues" eyelids shut overnight
+• Thick, yellow-green discharge that often "glues" eyelids shut overnight

-• May respond faster with antibiotic drops
+• May respond faster with antibiotic drops, though mild cases can self-resolve

 Allergic Conjunctivitis